Skip to content

 Research priorities

-All applications must address one or more of TRDRP’s research priorities.
+All applications must address one or more of TRDRP’s nine research priorities.

-The Tobacco-Related Disease Research Program (TRDRP) funds research that spans social, behavioral and biomedical sciences and has the common objective of achieving positive health equity for all Californians.
-Despite having one of the lowest smoking rates in the country, smoking prevalence remains high among California populations that are also plagued by other negative effects of structural and social determinants of health.
-A primary goal of TRDRP is to reduce the negative impact of tobacco use within these “tobacco priority populations”.
-To address this goal, applicants should focus on diseases that are causally linked to tobacco use and on studies that can discern and reduce tobacco-related health disparities.
-In addition, culturally-tailored research is needed on the behavioral effects of tobacco product use and effective cessation strategies, particularly for tobacco priority populations.
-Thirdly, it is imperative that research outcomes can be used to inform policymakers and the general public about the physical harm of tobacco product use and tobacco industry marketing practices.
-Communicating evidence-based research helps inform the design of effective policy interventions.
-TRDRP requires investigators to plan how they will disseminate their research findings by communicating with and engaging community members.
-These approaches are directly aligned with the TRDRP Five Year Strategic Plan, the plan of the Tobacco Education and Research Oversite Committee (TEROC), Achieving Health Equity: Breaking the Commercial Tobacco Industry’s Cycle of Addiction, Death, and Environmental Degradation and the CA Endgame Initiative, which seeks to end the sale and use of all commercial tobacco products in the state.
+The Tobacco-Related Disease Research Program (TRDRP) funds research that spans social, behavioral and biomedical sciences and has the common objective of achieving health equity for all Californians.
+Despite having one of the lowest smoking rates in the country, smoking prevalence remains high among California populations that are also plagued by the negative effects of structural and social determinants of health.
+Reducing the negative impact of tobacco use within these “tobacco priority populations1” is a primary goal of TRDRP.
+To address this goal, culturally-tailored research is needed on the health and behavioral effects of tobacco products and effective cessation strategies, particularly for tobacco priority populations1.
+It is also imperative that research outcomes can be used to inform the policymakers and the general public about the ills of tobacco product use and tobacco industry marketing practices that target specific populations.
+This also includes research on the implementation and evaluation of state and local tobacco control policies.
+This is directly aligned with TRDRP’s Five Year Strategic Plan, the Tobacco Education and Research Oversite Committee (TEROC) Achieving Health Equity: California's New Plan for Tobacco and the CA Endgame Initiative, which seeks to end the sale and use of all commercial tobacco products in the state by the year 2035.